 On our second day, we walked over to see Claude Monet’s house and garden, second in line only to a college student touring Europe.
 This early-bird start allowed us to walk straight to Monet’s water lily garden, with views of the Japanese bridge without people on it.

 At every turn on the path there was another beautiful view.
-While I had assumed the boats in the pond were decorative, one of the scores of gardeners used it to tend to the water lilies.
+While I had assumed the boats in the pond were decorative, one of the score of gardeners (11 full-time plus volunteers) used it to tend to the water lilies.

 In his later years, Monet’s health and eyesight were failing.
 So instead of traveling around France to paint, he created the water garden and his famous flower garden right on his property.